 Toss the fregola with ribbons of endive, toasted hazelnuts, capers and basil, and you have a salad that is a little bit nutty, a hint briny, herbaceous, and filling.
 I tend to make this during shoulder seasons.
 As spring evolves into summer, or as summer shifts into fall -- tweaking the herbs based on what is available and vibrant.
 It's also amazing with roasted cherry tomatoes mid-summer.
 A long way of saying that it's hard to go wrong here.

 It's worth sourcing fregola if you can.
 That said, this is also great using orzo pasta, or Israeli couscous.
 I like the grip of the fregola, but sleeker orzo is always a crowd pleaser. if you're looking for other pasta ideas, here are all my favorite pasta recipes.
-This homemade cavatelli is super fun, same goes for this pappardelle - and you can never go wrong with homemade pesto.
+This homemade cavatelli is super fun, same goes for this pici or pappardelle - and you can never go wrong with homemade pesto.
 Enjoy!

 If you have trouble finding endives, substitute another shredded chicory or radicchio.